Rarysoft/pybf/README.md

 ## Exceptions

 The standard exception raised by `BF` is the `STB` ("shit the bed") exception.
-This will be thrown if invalid BF code is found by the interpreter.
-Although the provided `Memory` implementations will throw an `STB` on any attempt to reference addresses or values outside the valid range, it should be impossible for valid BF code to result in an `STB`, as the interpreter implements a number of common brainfuck safeguards, such as wrapping the memory pointer and values on overflow and underflow.
+This will be raised if invalid BF code is found by the interpreter.
+Although the provided `Memory` implementations will raise an `STB` on any attempt to reference addresses or values outside the valid range, it should be impossible for valid BF code to result in an `STB`, as the interpreter implements a number of common brainfuck safeguards, such as wrapping the memory pointer and values on overflow and underflow.